Teladoc Health Inc. (TDOC) Stock: A Closer Look at the Analyst Ratings

 TDOC) stock’s latest price update

-Teladoc Health Inc. (NYSE: TDOC)’s stock price has decreased by -0.59 compared to its previous closing price of 25.50.
-However, the company has experienced a -2.05% decline in its stock price over the last five trading sessions.
+Teladoc Health Inc. (NYSE: TDOC)’s stock price has decreased by -2.28 compared to its previous closing price of 24.08.
+However, the company has experienced a -12.46% decline in its stock price over the last five trading sessions.
+Barron’s reported on 02/23/23 that Teladoc Gets an Upgrade.
+There Are ‘No Tears Left to Cry.’

 TDOC’s Market Performance